Lecture 23

 Talley, L. D. (2011).
 Descriptive physical oceanography: an introduction.
 Academic press. https://doi.org/10.1016/B978-0-7506-4552-2.10028-9 Chereskin, T, and B. Howe (2007) Oceanographic Measurements.
 In Springer Handbook of Experimental Fluid Mechanics.
 Eds., Tropea, C., A. L. Yarin and J. F. Foss.
 Springer, Berlin, 1179-1217.

-(c) Why you chose it.
+(c) Why you chose this system and what you hope to learn about it.